zetabase/zbpy/README.md

 client = client.ZetabaseClient('YOUR USER ID')
 ```

 ## Connecting your client to Zetabase
 ```python
 client.connect()
 ```

-## If you would like to use jwt security for all requests run the following code
+## If you would like to use JWT security for all requests run the following code
 ```python
 client.set_id_password('YOUR USERNAME', 'YOUR PASSWORD') client.auth_login_jwt()
 ```

-## If you would rather use ecdsa security for all requests import your private and public key from the file generated when you created an account
+## If you would rather use ECDSA security for all requests import your private and public key from the file generated when you created an account
 ```python
 priv_key = client.import_key('FILEPATH TO PRIVATE KEY', public=False)
 pub_key = client.import_key('FILEPATH TO PUBLIC KEY', public=True)